Is Remortgaging A Wise Thing To Do?

-All you can do in this situation is hold tight.
+All you can do in this situation is to hold tight.
 Keep making your repayments and wait for the price of your house to increase.

 Lenders are now more picky about who they give mortgages too.
 They also now due to regulation need to ensure they check you can afford your mortgage, not just at the current rates but future rates too.

 Lenders now require lots of information on your current financial situation.
 Any missed or late payments can be a cause for concern.
-Lenders will want to see a spotless credit history.
+Lenders will want to see spotless credit history.